angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 staple inclusion in this style of deck acting as a speedbump to facilitate either side of the deck.

-This year has seen the design space of this half and half combo vs fair plan explored in a much more in-depth fashion to a lot more success / popularity than before.
+This year has seen the design space of this half and half combo vs. fair plan explored in a much more in-depth fashion to a lot more success and popularity than before.
 This is largely thanks to the inclusion of new creatures like :card[Malevolent Hermit], :card[Murktide Regent] and :card[Dragon's Rage Channeler].
 All these creatures have been tried and found to incorporate into helping the Doomsday plan as well as being powerful in their own right for the